javalikescript/lua-webview/README.md

-The Lua webview module provides functions to open web page from Lua.
+The Lua webview module provides functions to open a web page in a dedicated window from Lua.

 ```lua
 local webviewLib = require('webview')